 Men’s Fashion from a true Brit that hates the Trends (but knows all about them)

 Our friend Dean who is from Chester, England helped us out with some key items for men’s apparel in London, (most which we mentioned already).

-He is known to take the typical style in stride -- tailored jeans or shorts, acceptable shoes and a nice shirt is the norm.
-However, he also is very savvy on what is going on fashion-wise inside the sub-cultures of London.
+He is known to take the typical style in stride -- tailored jeans or shorts, acceptable shoes, and a nice shirt is the norm.
+However, he also is very savvy about what is going on fashion-wise inside the sub-cultures of London.

 Here is a short list, in his words, as to the fashion norm for men in their 20’s/30’s in England (of course this description was dripping with English sarcasm and lingo so be prepared:)

 - Fred Perry Polos with the top button done up